School of Behavioral and Brain Sciences

 AuD/PhD degree track: Students who are interested in combining clinical and research training may combine the AuD with the PhD in Communication Sciences and Disorders.
 Students must apply separately to the PhD program to be considered.

 The principal site for the academic, clinical, and research activities of the Doctor of Audiology program is the UT Dallas Callier Center for Communication Disorders, which is adjacent to The University of Texas Southwestern Medical Center.
-Courses and practicum are also offered at UT Dallas Callier Richardson on the main campus of the University.
-The UT Dallas Callier Advanced Hearing Research Center provides specialized clinical and research facilities for the program.
+Courses and practicum are also offered at UT Dallas Callier Richardson on the main campus of The University of Texas at Dallas.
+The UT Dallas Callier Advanced Hearing Research Center (AHRC) provides specialized clinical and research facilities for the program.
+The Callier Centers and AHRC have a combined 11 sound suites, equipped with state-of-the-art equipment for clinical-service provision and auditory research.
 In addition to the Callier outpatient clinics, the Callier Center houses the Dallas Cochlear Implant Program, the Dallas Regional Day School for the Deaf, Tinnitus and Hyperacusis Clinic, Auditory Processing Clinic, and Assistive Devices Center.

-Admission to the Doctor of Audiology Program is based on a review of the applicant's GPA, GRE scores, letters of recommendation, and narrative description of interest in audiology, research interests, and career goals.
+Admission to the Doctor of Audiology Program is based on a review of the applicant's GPA (grade point average), GRE scores, letters of recommendation, and narrative description of interest in audiology, research interests, and career goals.
 The GRE score is included in the evaluation of the applicant's record.
 There is no minimum cut-off scores for admission.

 The Doctor of Audiology (AuD) degree requires 100 semester credit hours.
 Students completing the AuD degree meet the academic and clinical practicum requirements for the Certificate of Clinical Competence offered by the American Speech-Language-Hearing Association and Texas State licensure requirements for audiology.
 Specific degree requirements follow.